sqjin/CellChat/README.md

 ## System Requirements
 - Hardware requirements: CellChat package requires only a standard computer with enough RAM to support the in-memory operations.

 - Software requirements: This package is supported for macOS, Windows and Linux.
 The package has been tested on macOS: Mojave (10.14.5) and Windows 10.
 Dependencies of CellChat package are indicated in the Description file, and can be automatically installed when installing CellChat pacakge.
+CellChat can be installed on a normal computer within few mins.

 ## Help
 If you have any questions, comments or suggestions, please contact cellchat.package@gmail.com.